Sergio-Bautista/Proxmox-SOC-HomeLab/README.md

 *WAN interface.*

-1.Lab Management/Attacker Network (LAN):
+1. Lab Management/Attacker Network (LAN):
-    -vmbr1 (10.0.0.0/24) - Where Kali Linux will reside.
+    - vmbr1 (10.0.0.0/24) - Where Kali Linux will reside.

-2.Vulnerable Zone (DMZ):
+2. Vulnerable Zone (DMZ):
-    -vmbr2 (10.0.10.0/24) - Where Metasploitable 2/3 and your Windows Client VM will reside.
+    - vmbr2 (10.0.10.0/24) - Where Metasploitable 2/3 and your Windows Client VM will reside.

-3.Blue Team Tools Network:
+3. Blue Team Tools Network:
-    -vmbr3 (10.0.20.0/24) - Where Wazuh and TheHive will reside.
+    - vmbr3 (10.0.20.0/24) - Where Wazuh and TheHive will reside.

 ````
                             +-------------------------+